 - CoSN submitted comments to the Department of Education regarding Open Licensing Requirements for direct grants.
 CoSN also worked with other groups to develop an FAQ answering questions about open educational resources (OER) for K-12 educators.

 - The Department of Education released its 2016 National Education Technology Plan, Future Ready Learning: Reimagining the Role of Technology in Education.
 A CoSN statement praised the plan and its critical focus on school leadership and digital equity.

 Listen to a message from CoSN CEO Keith Krueger on advocacy.
 Join the network to stay up to date on the issues and make your voice heard .

 Attend the Annual Advocacy Dinner & Auction

 Each year, CoSN hosts an Advocacy Dinner & Auction as part of our Annual Conference.
-Mark your calendars now for the 2016 Advocacy Dinner & Auction, scheduled for April 5 in Washington, DC.
+Save the date for the next dinner and auction, April 4 in Chicago, IL.

 Make a Donation to Support CoSN’s Advocacy Efforts

 Your donation supports educator advocates, underwrites CoSN’s professional policy experts, and builds advocacy tools.
 Our efforts would not be possible without your generous support.
 Become a Friend of Advocacy and make an individual or corporate donation.

 Charles P. Amos

 John Q. Porter